tlienart/GPlot.jl/docs/src/man/quickstart.md

 !!! comment

-    If you got this far thinking that all this seems reasonable, have a look at the rest of the doc to learn how to plot what you want and how you want it 📊 .
+    If you got this far thinking that all this seems reasonable, have a look at the rest of the doc to learn how to plot what you want and how you want it 📊 , happy plotting!